ambientkit/amb/README.md

 Thanks for visiting!
 All docs are available [here](https://ambientkit.github.io/docs/).

-This repository contains the ambient CLI app, `amb`.
+This repository contains the Ambient CLI app, `amb`.
 It allows you to create new Ambient projects and interact with running Ambient apps.